 Governing Transition in Northern Uganda: Trust and Land

-InfoStart date: 1 January, 2013 End date: 13 January, 2020 Project type: Larger strategic projects (prior to 2013) Project code: 12-056AU Countries: Uganda Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: Aarhus University (AU), Denmark Partner institutions: University of Copenhagen (UCPH), Department of Anthropology, Denmark Gulu University (GU), Institute of Peace and Strategic Studies, Uganda Project website: go to website (the site might be inactive) Project coordinator: Lotte Meinert Total grant: 10,085,188 DKK
+InfoStart date: 1 January, 2013 End date: 13 January, 2020 Project type: Larger strategic projects (prior to 2013) Project code: 12-056AU Countries: Uganda Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: Aarhus University (AU), Denmark Partner institutions: Gulu University (GU), Uganda University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Project coordinator: Lotte Meinert Total grant: 10,085,188 DKK

 After decades of war and dislocation to IDP camps, people in Northern Uganda have now returned home.
 The transition is marred by a pervasive legacy of mistrust in institutions of governance, linked to camp experiences and conflict.
 This is particularly evident in relation to land; population has increased, the customary system of land entrustment has been disrupted and new borders must be negotiated.
 In one sub-county 30% of families report that they are currently in a land conflict.
 Sensitivities about land are further inflamed by fears of alienation linked to the new oil industry and large-scale commercial agriculture.
 Mistrust is exacerbated through interweaving land disputes and other conflicts that challenge both new and ‘old’ governance institutions.
 Mitigating these conflicts and building trust is crucial to preserving the fragile stability achieved after the civil war.